iluwatar/java-design-patterns/circuit-breaker/README.md

 ## Intent of Circuit Breaker Design Pattern

-To prevent a system from repeatedly trying to execute an operation likely to fail, allowing it to recover from faults and prevent cascading failures.
+The Circuit Breaker pattern is a critical Java design pattern that helps ensure fault tolerance and resilience in microservices and distributed systems.
+Using Circuit Breaker, it is possible to prevent a system from repeatedly trying to execute an operation likely to fail, allowing it to recover from faults and prevent cascading failures.

 ## Detailed Explanation of Circuit Breaker Pattern with Real-World Examples

 Real-world example

 > Consider a real-world example of an e-commerce website that depends on multiple external payment gateways to process transactions.
 If one of the payment gateways becomes unresponsive or slow, the Circuit Breaker pattern can be used to detect the failure and prevent the system from repeatedly attempting to use the problematic gateway.
 Instead, it can quickly switch to alternative payment gateways or display an error message to the user, ensuring that the rest of the website remains functional and responsive.
 This avoids resource exhaustion and provides a better user experience by allowing transactions to be processed through other available services.
+This way, the Circuit Breaker pattern handles external API failures, ensuring the system remains functional.

 In plain words